fissehab/Spark_certification/notebooks/Spark RDDs Vs DataFrames vs SparkSQL - Part 4.md

 We see that the first five companies from the SparkSQL way, RDD way and DataFrame way are the same but let's compare all the results.

-The results from the SQL and DataFrame are of type **pyspark.sql.types.Row**.
+The results from the SQL and DataFrame are of type pyspark.sql.types.Row.
 So, let's make them orginary Python lists.

 ```python